jfalcou/eve/doc/manual/functions/predicates/is_odd.rst

    }

-This function returns :ref:`True <constant-true_>` if and only if the parameter is odd
+This function returns :ref:`True <constant-true_>` if and only if the parameter is odd.

 Parameters